best-github-users-ever/Quiz/README.md

 quiz with web interface

-pls refer to the wiki
+pls refer to the Wiki.